 Adverse negative emotions are worth exploration, given that at their core there is more dread and sorrow lying underneath than embittering anger and resentment.
 But because access is blocked to honesty for the pain we must bear, there may be just more anger and resentment, and so the cycle continues.
 Somehow we must throw caution to the wind and become so bravely vulnerable we cut through the anger and veer into the primary emotions of sorrow and fear.

-We need to become more intuitively connected to the sorrow and dread our hearts feel, or we will quickly convert the shame that results into anger toward others, condemning them into the bargain.
+We need to become more intuitively connected to the sorrow and dread our hearts feel, or we will quickly convert the shame that results in anger toward others, condemning them into the bargain.

 If only we could have the situational awareness that what’s driving our negative behaviours was sorrow or dread or a combination of these.
 There’s no shame in being overwhelmed.
 But we need to recognise, we hate to be weak, and yet feeling our weakness is essential to recovery.